iavofficial/IAVFrontendFramework/README.md

 You can find more information about I18next [here](https://react.i18next.com/).

 ### How to specify navigation tabs
-*Please remove if the text fit's the requirements: Try to reduce text by including sample code snippets*\
 To let the developer specify navigation tabs the class View is exported as a module.
 It encapsulates the element which is rendered in the navigation bar and the component which is rendered in the content section.
 In order to specify navigation tabs the developer has to **create an array of instances of this class**.
 The developer is also able to create instances of the class *Group*.
 This class let's the developer specify groups of navigation tabs with a specified label.
 The array has to be passed to the UILayer's *views* property.
 A special property is the *name* property.
 In order to make internationalization possible you can pass a function besides defining a simple string.
 This function takes a translation function which can be used to get a translation.\
 An example:
 ```javascript